9QIX/aws-jenkins-via-docker-pipeline/README.md

 ![Step 7.2:](./documentation/9.png)
 ---

-## Step 8: After unlocking Jenkins, we are greeted with two opetions: Install suggested plugins and Select plugins to install.
-For our case, we will choose Install suggested plugins.
+## Step 8: After unlocking Jenkins, we are greeted with two options: Install suggested plugins and Select plugins to install.
+For our case, we will choose Install the suggested plugins.
 ![Step 8:](./documentation/10.png)
 ![Step 8.2:](./documentation/11.png)
 ---

-## Step 9: After installing suggested plugins, you are given a choice to Create First Admin user or to Skip and continue as admin.
+## Step 9: After installing the suggested plugins, you are given a choice to Create a First Admin user or to Skip and continue as admin.
 It is recommended that you Create First Admin User.
 ![Step 9:](./documentation/12.png)
 ---

-## Step 10: After Creating First Admin User, you are given the Jenkins URL of your Instance Configuration.
+## Step 10: After Creating the First Admin User, you are given the Jenkins URL of your Instance Configuration.
 It is advisable that you save it.
 ![Step 10:](./documentation/14.png)
 ---